ImReaper10/osiris-core/client-sdk/Advanced Features Help.md

   - `name` (str): Name of output in the result

 #### Returns:
-- List of results for each function call.
+- Aggregate results in a dictionary

 #### Example Usage:
 ```python